-Users are created by those first signing up for an account with a particular instance of Manifold—or by an existing user with Administrator credentials on behalf of one who doesn’t yet have an account.
-User accounts carry different CRUD (Create, Read, Update, Delete) permission credentials according to the following roles:
+Users are created by those first signing up for an account with a particular instance of Manifold—or by an existing Administrator on behalf of one who doesn’t yet have an account.
+User accounts provide credentials along the following lines:

 Use Cases.
 Administrator permissions would be assigned to the person (or team members) overseeing a Manifold installation at an institution or publishing unit.
 Within a university press, this permission designation would be assigned to one or a subset of the following: a digital editor, someone from either the editorial or production departments, or, in some cases, an IT manager.

 Use Cases.
-Editor permissions would be used for those in DH Centers, publishing units, and libraries where staff with this permission designation would have full control over all the projects within an instance but not be able to affect the instance’s global settings.
+Editor permissions would be used for those in DH Centers, publishing units, and libraries where staff with this permission designation need full control over all the projects and Maker records within an instance.

 Use Cases.
-Coordinator permissions could be assigned to (acquisitions) editorial and production staff, within a university press, to manage their specific projects and the people contributing to them.
-At other publishing centers this allows distinct units to control their own projects without affecting the instance as a whole or the publishing work of other units on the same instance.
+The Coordinator role can be granted to (acquisitions) editorial and production staff, within a university press, to manage their specific projects and the people contributing to them.
+At other publishing centers this role allows members of distinct units to control their own projects without affecting the instance as a whole or the publishing work of other units on the same instance.